 - 6.3.1 All staff should be prepared to identify students who may benefit from early help.
-Early help means providing support as soon as a problem emerges at any point in student's time with us at college/school. - 6.3.2 Any child may benefit from early help but all school and college staff should be particularly alert to the potential need for early help for a child who: - Is disabled or has certain health conditions and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - Has a mental health need. - Is a young carer. - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing/goes missing from care or from home. - Is at risk of modern slavery, trafficking, sexual or criminal exploitation - Is at risk of being radicalised or exploited. - Has a family member in prison, or is affected by parental offending.
+Early help means providing support as soon as a problem emerges at any point in student's time with us at college/school. - 6.3.2 Any child may benefit from early help but all school and college staff should be particularly alert to the potential need for early help for a child who: - Is disabled or has certain health conditions and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - Has a mental health need. - Is a young carer. - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing/goes missing from education, care or from home. - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit

-- Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - Is misusing drugs or alcohol themselves. - Has returned home to their family from care. - Is at risk of 'honour'-based abuse such as female genital mutilation (FGM) or forced marriage. - Is a privately fostered child. - Is persistently absent from education, including persistent absences for part of the college/school day. - 6.3.3 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
+- Is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - Is at risk of being radicalised or exploited. - Has a parent/carer in prison, or is affected by parental offending. - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - Is misusing drugs or alcohol themselves. - Is at risk of 'honour'-based abuse such as female genital mutilation (FGM) or forced marriage. - Is a privately fostered child. - 6.3.3 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
 Any such cases should be kept under constant review and consideration given to a referral to children's social care for assessment for statutory services if the student does not appear to be improving or is getting worse